justdunno/copyPasteResearch/README.md

 ===========================================================================
 ## c.
 Experiments & Results:

-Since the cut operation includes *1). extract according text; 2). deleted this text; 3). paste and insert it back* and the copy operation includes *1). extract according text; 2). paste and insert it back*, then we can do experients only on the cut-paste operation to test different motheds mentioned above.
+Since the cut operation includes *1). extract the according text; 2). deleted this text; 3). paste and insert it back* and the copy operation includes *1). extract the according text; 2). paste and insert it back*, then we can do experiments only on the cut-paste operation to test different methods mentioned above.

 The number of repeated operations is looped through 2^0 = 1, 2^1 = 2, 2^2 = 4, ..., 2^14 = 16384.
 Line charts would be created using *matplotlib.pyplot* to show the performances of different methods' combination.